Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Introduction

-Here we have summarised essentially the work of Deroin-Kleptsyn, without how the strategy is affected by the singularities, which, as we have said, is the essential difficulty.
-We describe it now in a simple model case, that of a linear hyperbolic singularity.
-We will work in dimension $2$, as the phenomenon is already apparent in this context.
+Here we have summarised essentially the work of Deroin-Kleptsyn, without explaining how the strategy is affected by the singularities, which, as we have said, are the essential difficulty.
+We describe the general idea now in a simple model case, that of a linear hyperbolic singularity.
+We will work in dimension $2$, as the phenomenon is already apparent in this context, but later on we will have to work in a more general context.
 So let us consider, for $\alpha, \beta \in \C^{*}$ with $\beta/\alpha \notin \R$, the vector field defined by